mshadloo/Recommendation-system/README.md

 # Recommendation-system
-In this project, I implemented AutoRec, the learning model proposed in the following paper:
+In this repo, I implemented AutoRec, the learning model proposed in the following paper:
 S. Sedhain, A. K. Menon, S. Sanner, and L. Xie.
 Autorec:Autoencoders meet collaborative filtering.
 In WWW, pages 111–112, 2015

 I evaluate AutoRec on 100K Movielens dataset.